sara72004/WRO-Future-Engineers-2026-KCST1/src/code-explanation.md

 - Faster movement
 - May introduce slight drift

+## 3. Reverse-and-Turn Navigation Strategy
+This version of the code stops the robot when a wall is detected, reverses slightly, and then performs the turn.
+This strategy was developed to improve turning space and reduce steering errors when the robot approaches walls too closely.

 ## Competition Strategy
-Both versions are kept and tested.
+all versions are kept and tested.
 The final selection will be made based on performance during competition conditions.